Enhanced monitoring of atmospheric methane from space over the Permian basin with hierarchical Bayesian inference: Discussion

 \section{Discussion}

-The remote sensing of atmospheric methane from space is crucial for mitigating anthropogenic climate change.
-Using the Permian Basin as a case study, we show that observations of nitrogen dioxide can be used as predictors for methane at locations for which meteorological factors prevent TROPOMI from making direct observations of methane from space.
+The remote sensing of atmospheric methane from space is a crucial tool for monitoring anthropogenic greenhouse gas emissions.
+Using the Permian basin as a case study, we show that observations of nitrogen dioxide can be used as predictors for methane at locations for which meteorological factors prevent TROPOMI from making direct observations of methane.
 We validate our Bayesian model using a variety of metrics and examine its predictive ability against withheld observations.
-The lack of correlation between the daily slope parameter of our model and the number of active flare stacks in the study region on each day suggests that there are sources contributing methane without associated nitrogen dioxide, which could be indicative of the presence of unlit or malfunctioning flares.
-When using predicted values of methane observations to augment daily observations over the Permian, we find that spatial coverage is increased to nearly full coverage on most days, and the observed mass of potential methane hotspots is increased on average by kilotonnes per day.
-Using a similar algorithm to the work shown here could aid in the inversion of satellite observations and estimation of methane emission rates on timescales much shorter than previously achieved.
+When using predicted values of methane observations to augment daily observations over the Permian, we find that methane estimates can be obtained with effectively full spatial coverage on most days, and that the observed mass of methane hotspots is increased by approximately 3.4 kilotonnes per day on average, a 377\% increase. \\